 - Model, Attribute and Relationship

 All of these files will be created for you to work on directly.
 This module does not support module fields now, hence it just creates an empty migration file.

 Now, if you fill up the migration file and have to create the fields in the form file and you will create a new CRUD module in just 5–10 minutes of your valuable time.

 We know, creating CRUDs is a tedious task and have to create same files for every new module will be boring and will take a lot of time, and this is just a better way to do it.

 The module generator is separated from the LAP and has its own repository, you can find it here.

 LAP to the rescue

-I always believe there is no magic in code, and everything is written somewhere, if you dig a little deeper that all this magic is just some written code by some developer.
+I always believe there is no magic in code, and everything is written somewhere if you dig a little deeper than all this magic is just some written code by some developer.
 So, when you have such a product in hand, while it is good to just start building and deliver as fast as you can, it is equally important to know what’s going on under the hood and if you research a little you will find it all in your code.